 Mazarine commits to having a positive impact on the world surrounding us.
 Every year, Mazarine supports artistic, cultural and social projets by involving its teams and initiating actions.

 Mazarine supports and commits to contemporary art

-"Mazarine supports artists of the new contemporary scene so that all forms of creative expressions flourish."
+"Mazarine supports artists on the new contemporary scene so that all forms of creative expression flourish."

 Mazarine supports and commits to social and humanitarian causes

 Since 2006, Mazarine, Numéro and La Mode en Images teams organize voluntarily a charity gala dinner in favour of the children of Rwanda, whose benefits are donated to the AEM association (The Friends of the Children of the World).

 "People are at the heart of our actions: Mazarine mobilizes and works in favor of charitable and humanitarian actions."

 Since 2017, the group's teams organise voluntarily the charity dinner "Sauvez la Vie", for the fight against cancer and neurological illnesses, the funds being donated to the Paris Descartes Foundation.
 Mazarine teams have initiated the project "Sneakers like Jay-Z's": a collection of texts and photographies exploring the social function of clothes for the refugees arriving in France.
 Several exhibitions displayed the work, the collected funds were donated to Emmaüs Solidarité.
 The group also supports with a yearly donation the Necker hospital's Imagine Institute for the research of children’s genetic diseases.